error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetime-Solutiontotheparadoxofsingularities.md

 singularity at r=0.
 However, this assumption leads to physical paradoxes such as infinite density and an incomplete description of spacetime.

-The theory of segmented spacetime, which is based on a logarithmic description of the spacetime structure, offers an elegant solution to this problem.
+The theory of Segmented Spacetime, which is based on a logarithmic description of the spacetime structure, offers an elegant solution to this problem.
 By introducing the Bingsi constant, the mass is no longer described as a point mass, but as a structure distributed over the range from r=0 to r=1.
 This model makes it possible to replace the singularity with a well-defined distribution that is both